Ferry Meštrović, Interview with …

 I studied computer engineering and graduated in 2014.
 My hobbies are old computers, game consoles and of course writing music.
 I work as a content manager at an online web store and in my free time I run a small music studio called FadingMusic.
 My dream is to start my own independent record label and make a full album and release it worldwide.

 How did you start writing music?

-What drove you to start writing music?
+What motivated you to write music?

 How was FadingMusic founded?

-What is your goal, ultimately?
+What is your personal goal?